visgl/deck.gl/docs/developer-guide/aggregation-layers.md

 ### Updating shaders

-When performing GPU aggregations, `Model` objects used in GPU aggregation should be updated when Layer's `extensions` are changed, this is detected during `updateState` and `_updateShaders` is called, by default this method is empty, but subclasses can override correctly update the `Model` objects if needed.
+When performing GPU aggregations, `Model` objects used in GPU aggregation should be updated when Layer's `extensions` are changed, this is detected during `updateState` and `_updateShaders` is called, by default this method is empty, but subclasses can override and update the aggregation `Model` objects if needed.

 ## GridAggregationLayer